-Having regular janitorial cleaning done is essential for the health and safety of everyone who uses a building, whether it be a business or a private residence.
+Having regular janitorial cleaning done is essential for the health and safety of everyone who uses a commercial building.
 People in Texas, however, often wonder if and how these services will be taxed.
-In this article, we will examine whether or not cleaning services are taxable in the Lone Star State and provide a comprehensive guide to complying with the relevant regulations.
+In this article, we will examine whether or not cleaning services for commercial properties are taxable in the Lone Star State and provide a comprehensive guide to complying with the relevant regulations.

 First, figure out which cleaning services are taxable.
 Finding out if the cleaning was done on real or personal property is the first step in figuring out if the service should be taxed in Texas.
 Cleaning, maintenance, and repair work for commercial buildings are all examples of taxable janitorial services in the Lone Star State.
 Cleaning a rented car or leased office equipment are examples of personal property services that are not taxed for the recipient.